 The included brass T-valve adapter makes the connection to your existing toilet water supply quick and easy.
 It can be fitted in about 10 minutes.
 If you do need extra parts, such as a flexible toilet connector, they are available from your nearest hardware store.

 Spray pressure can be adjusted to supply a gentle rinse or a much stronger jet.
 It is controlled via the trigger handle on the shower head.
-Both the available pressure and the easy control ensure that even the most stubborn solids will be easily removed from the diaper.
+Both the available pressure and easy control ensure that even the most stubborn solids will be easily removed from the diaper.

 The water supply can easily be turned off when not in use, meaning no leaks on the bathroom floor.
 As there is no splash guard with this sprayer, controlling the pressure is key to avoiding splashback and a messy cleanup.